Skip to Main Content

 Strategize

-• Defining the initial shape and focus of the first release
+• The initial shape and focus of the first release

-• Articulating the features we’ll work on Now, Next, and Later
+• Features we’ll work on Now, Next, and Later

-• Estimating the effort and duration of key features
+• Estimation of effort and duration of key features

-• Surfacing the riskiest assumptions to validate and the most critical experiments to conduct
+• A list of the riskiest assumptions to validate and the most critical experiments to conduct

-• Planning for ways to build awareness among linchpins and foster adoption
+• Plans for ways to build awareness among linchpins and foster adoption

 We understand that building a new product involves risk, and we help our clients assess the risk-return tradeoff, identifying the potential risks and rewards associated with each opportunity and working to determine the level of risk they are comfortable with.